 To request a service on behalf of another user

-You can request services for another user by changing the Request for field as follows:
+An end user can request services for another user by changing the Request for field as described in the following sections.

 An end user can request a service on behalf of another user if the OBO user is entitled for this service in BMC Digital Workplace Catalog.
-For details about how services can be entitled to other users, see Entitling end users to services, bundles, and banners.
+For more information, see Entitling end users to services, bundles, and banners.